-CD is the implementation of automating the entire software release process.
+Continuous Development (CD) represents the implementation of automation throughout the entire software release process.
 Once code has passed all of the tests, deployment becomes the last step in the process.
 In a DevOps pipeline, CD often is referred to as continuous delivery but can also mean continuous deployment.

 Below is an explanation of both.

 Continuous delivery follows these steps: